BLOG

 8. Use Structured Data (Schema Markup)

-Structured Data helps search engines better understand your content and deliver rich results like local pack, product snippet, people also search, site navigation, etc.
+Structured data helps search engines understand your content and display rich results.

-• Add schema for articles, products, reviews, local businesses, etc.
+• Add schema for articles, products, reviews, and local businesses.

-• Validate your schema using Google’s Rich Results Test tool.
+• Validate with Google’s Rich Results Test tool.

 9. Avoid Duplicate Content

-Duplicate content confuses search engines and splits ranking signals, hurting SEO results.
+Duplicate content confuses search engines and weakens ranking signals.

 10. Optimize for Core Web Vitals